Censored Stable Subordinators and Fractional Derivatives: Introduction

 \section{Introduction}

-Fractional derivatives have been employed to model heterogeneities and nonlocal interactions in applications (see, e.g., \cite{whatis,MK04,pod,mainardi}), and they enjoy an interesting and nontrivial mathematical theory (see, e.g., \cite{Meerschaert2012,Bogdan,kilbas}).
-The Caputo derivative $ ^{\text{C}}\partial^\beta_{x}$ of order $\beta\in(0,1)$ is often a natural substitute for the standard first order derivative $\partial_x$ on the half-line \cite{kai}.
-For example, the Caputo heat equation $ ^{\text{C}}\partial^\beta_t=\Delta$ governs the non-Markovian dynamics of the fractional kinetic process, which arises as the limit of several central limit theorems \cite{MS08,BC11,hai18}.
-For a nice function $u$ vanishing at 0, the Caputo derivative takes the Riemann-Liouville (R-L) form
+Fractional derivatives, a special class of nonlocal integral and pseudo-differential operators \cite{du19,Grubb17,Uma15,Ja05}, have been successfully employed to model heterogeneities and nonlocal interactions in many applications (see, e.g., \cite{whatis,MK04,pod,mainardi}).
+They also enjoy an interesting mathematical theory with deep connections to L\'evy processes (see, e.g., \cite{Meerschaert2012,Bogdan,kilbas,Kol19,Kwa17}).
+For example, the Caputo derivative \cite{kai} of order $\beta\in(0,1)$ on the positive half-line $\mathbb R^+$, plays important roles in modelling non-exponential relaxation \cite{kai,MK04} and non-Markovian sub-diffusive dynamics \cite{MS08,BC11,hai18}.
+For a smooth function $u$ vanishing outside $\Rp$, the Caputo derivative equals the Riemann–Liouville (R–L) derivative $\DRL\beta$ \cite{kai} given by